What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 Video bitrate refers to the amount of video data transferred across a connection in a set amount of time.
 In this way, it could also be thought of as video density since having more information sent to a playback device each second results in a higher quality video.
-In short: the higher the bitrate, the bigger the file, and the better the video.
+In short: the higher the bitrate, the more bandwidth the stream requires, and the better quality becomes for the video.

 Of course, anyone who has faced a two-hour download can tell you that large files don’t exactly move quickly.
 So, inherent to the question of what bitrate you should use for your video is the problematic balancing act between video quality and stream speed and reliability.
 In this article, you’ll learn more about what bitrate means for your video, how to choose the correct one, and strategies for addressing the quality vs. speed conundrum.